NxNiki/convertToNWB/README.md

 - `notebooks/` contains notebooks that demonstrate examples of data conversion
 - `metadata/` contains config files that define metadata fields and task descriptions
 - `scripts/` contains stand alone scripts to process data files
-- `subject/` is a run folder for interim files when processing data
+- `temp/` is a run folder for interim files when processing data

 ## Run Procedures

 Data files can be processed by running the scripts available in the `scripts` folder.

-For information on how this process proceeds, see the notebooks:
+For information on how this process proceeds, see the notebooks.

-- `ConvertData.ipynb`: shows an example of converting a subject of data
-- `Examples.ipynb`: shows examples of how the metadata handling and data organization works

 If anything needs to be updated, changes may be required to the stored metadata and/or processing code.
 See the `Repository Layout` Section for information.